 Gulf Coast Restoration

 Nearly five years ago, we made a commitment to help restore the Gulf’s environment and economy.
 Every day since, we’ve been working hard to keep it.
-In Louisiana to date, we’ve made approximately $4.4 billion in payments, including individual and business claims, tourism promotion, and seafood testing and marketing programs.
+In Louisiana to date, we’ve made about $4.4 billion in payments, including individual and business claims, tourism promotion and seafood testing and marketing programs.
 The results are encouraging.
 Based on NOAA data, commercial landings in the Gulf have generally been consistent with pre-spill ranges, and recreational fishing harvests have been above pre-spill levels.
-In 2013, New Orleans had 9.3 million visitors, who spent a record $6.5 billion.
+In 2013, New Orleans had 9.3 million visitors spent a record $6.5 billion.
 And Louisiana set a statewide tourism record itself with more than 27 million visitors.